 PTC's current operating status is as follows:

-- PTC will be providing a mix of course options for the fall semester, including expanded online options, and courses that are a mix of face-to-face and online instruction that can be delivered while ensuring social-distancing protocols are followed and appropriate safety measures are in place.
+- PTC is providing a mix of course options for the spring semester, including face-to-face classes and expanded hybrid and online options.
 Courses with a lab, shop or clinical component will meet in person in small numbers as directed by faculty.
 Learn more here.

 - Read PTC's Return to Campus plan here.

 - Please visit our COVID-19 FAQ or try our chat service on this website or in PTC Pathway to get answers to the common questions we are receiving.

 Official Piedmont Technical College communications related to COVID-19 and college operations will be shared on this web page.
 In the event of a college closing, schedule change or other necessary emergency measures, faculty, staff and students will be notified via the college alert system.
 Students should ensure that their information is up to date in the college’s database to ensure timely communications.
 For more information about the PTC Alert System, read the FAQ here.